"The six pieces on Chronology dispense small-scale hits of gorgeousness." - Seth Colter Walls // Pitchfork Magazine

 "Glacial bells are bathed in the oceanic hiss of worn circuitry." - Matthew Guerrieri // The Boston Globe

 "The new electronic music album from Qasim Naqvi carries bated breath, like being at the bottom of the ocean." - Alexandra Svokos // Q2 Music Album of the Week

 Brooklyn-based drummer, composer, and member of the group Dawn of Midi, Qasim Naqvi will release his new album of electronic music, Chronology, November 4 on New Amsterdam Records.
-The album, composed for the Moog Model D analog synthesizer, will be released digitally only and is available now -- a month ahead of its release -- exclusively through the New Amsterdam Records Bandcamp Subscription.
+The album, composed for the Moog Model D analog synthesizer, will be released digitally only and is available now.

 Chronology was made in partnership with Naqvi, painter Pippo Lionni and the P!
 Gallery in New York City.
 The collaboration chronicled a sharing of ideas between both artists as an asynchronous call-and-response where painting, music, and graphic notation blended through common and conflictual gestures.
 Naqvi's reaction to Pippo's work was an electronic composition, produced on the Moog Model D analog synthesizer, as well as a series of corresponding transcriptions.
 Part score and part art object, these transcriptions use a graphic notational system of Naqvi's own design, logging the settings of the synthesizer and also representing pitch, dynamics and duration over a period of time.